vasundhra01/MongoViewer/README.md

 ## How dynamic columns work

-MongoDB is schema-less — different documents can have different fields.
+MongoDB is schemaless so different documents can have different fields.
 The backend scans all returned documents, collects every unique key, and sends them as a `keys` array alongside the data.
 The frontend locks the column list after the very first batch and never changes it, so the table header stays stable as more rows load.

 ---

 ## How the fetch loop works

-Fetching is driven by a plain recursive async function — not by `useEffect`.
+Fetching is driven by a plain recursive async function and  not by `useEffect`.
 After each batch completes, if `hasMore` is true, `setTimeout(fetchBatch, 250)` schedules the next one.
 This avoids React's stale closure and re-render problems that arise when using `useEffect` as a fetch loop driver.

----